itzandroidtab/open_flashloader_installer/readme.md

 1. Open the visual studio project.
 (The project should open on the "File System" page.
 If it does not right click on the project name and "view" -> "File System")
 2. Right click "Application Folder" -> "Add" -> "File"
-3. Repeat step 2 for as many files as you want to add (make sure to at least add one xml file)
+    * Add all the flash loader executables
+    * Add flash loader xml
-4. Build project
+3. Build project

 Optional steps if you want to change the manufacturer and productname (these steps should be done before building):
 1. Click on the project name